In a rather low-key blog post this morning, Logmein outlined more changes to its free product offering. Chief among those changes is this passage:

 And, let’s face it, we don’t really have the right to complain.
 The product has been free for a number of years and provided home and small business users with meaningful and useful remote access features.
 The idea of remote access is not new, and Logmein has generally improved the landscape of tools.
 There is a dark side to this notion of free, and today’s announcement is about as bad as it can get.
 For those with accounts exceeding 10 computers, a mad scramble will begin to ensure remote access is maintained.

 That said, it’s time to move on.
 Now is the time to look for other alternatives (of which there are a few).
-Logmein has squandered most if it’s goodwill towards users, and this should be the final straw for those that look to the company for remote access solutions.
+Logmein has squandered most of its goodwill towards users, and this should be the final straw for those that look to the company for remote access solutions.
 You can no longer trust them.
-For a company and product I have promoted and brought revenue to, this will stop.
+For a company and product, I have promoted and brought revenue to, this will stop.

 1. Based on posts in the related Logmein Community, you should be able to get out of this 10 computer limit by having at least one computer with a “Pro” license.
 The following is a message left by a moderator: